 A value chain includes all of the processes or activities required from multiple players to provide the end user with the product or service.
 Steps that could be part of a value chain are manufacturing, sales, delivery, and after-sales service.
 Some ventures have discovered that operating businesses at multiple stages of their value chain provides another unique opportunity for cross-subsidization.
 At some points in the value chain, the business may have larger profit margins that can then be used to subsidize other areas of the value chain which generate social impact, but might not be profitable.

 For example, BRAC operates at multiple stages of the silk production value chain.
 The silkworm harvesting business is subsidized by the business of selling silk goods.
 This enables them to keep the entire value chain running without compromising on impact or financial sustainability.

 Healthy businesses strive to earn a profit after covering essential variable and fixed costs.
 This profit is what allows the business to reinvest earnings into the things that will make the organization stronger and able to impact more people.

 Investments into growing the team, improving infrastructure, or purchasing new products to make the business more efficient are necessary but may not need to be funded through profits alone.
 To fund expansion projects, new assets, or other costs of scaling, seeking alternative capital like philanthropic donations or grants might be the smartest approaches.

 As you can see, there are many ways to creatively design social enterprise business models to reduce access barriers from customers’ ability to pay and improve affordability.

-If you enjoyed learning about new ways to think about business model design to build sustainable and impactful businesses, register for the next cohort of +Acumen’s free course, Business Models for Social Impact.
+If you enjoyed learning about new ways to think about business model design to build sustainable and impactful businesses, register for the next cohort of Acumen Academy’s free course, Business Models for Social Impact.